Menu - Mr Yum

 To enter you wander down an alleyway, pass through a door and take a flight of stairs down to an antique-look, Euro-style cocktail bar.
 Another door leads to a similarly Continental-themed room, the dining room, with a flaming hearth covered in T-bone steaks as the centrepiece.

-Bistecca is only about steak.
-Literally – it’s the one and only main on the menu.
-And not just any steak, one particular style: bistecca alla fiorentina, or T-bone traditionally cooked, originally in Tuscany, over coals and served rare.
+Bistecca is only about Riverine steak.
+Literally – it’s the one and only main executive chef Pip Pratt heroes on the menu.
+And not just any steak, but one specific style: bistecca alla fiorentina, or T-bone traditionally cooked in the traditional Tuscan way, over coals and served rare.

-This is how it works.
-You ask for your steak in weight, at $13 a kilogram.
-It’s carved in front of the hearth and then a waiter presents the cut at the table, tells you the price, and once you agree it’s whisked away to be cooked.
-You then order sides – maybe some slow-cooked white beans, crunchy potatoes or Italian-style ricotta dumplings.
+To begin, you ask for your steak in weight, which is then carved in front of the hearth and presented to you at the table.
+The waitstaff will tell you the price, and once you agree it’s whisked away to be cooked.
+Then, there are sides – maybe some slow-cooked white beans, crunchy roast potatoes or radicchio with woodfired grapes.

-The kitchen first chars the cut over a flaming mix of charcoal, olive branches and oak, then slides it into the oven before finishing it on the flames again, but this time with a wash of olive oil and steak juice.
-Your meat and sides are then served immediately, probably with a glass of nebbiolo or sangiovese you’ve also ordered.
-In the future Bistecca may add a wine shop to sell the 300 bottles sommelier Alice Massaria (ex Ucello and Saint Peter has pulled together for the wine list.
+The kitchen first chars the cut over a flaming mix of ironbark and charcoal, then slides it into the oven before finishing it on the flames again, but this time with a wash of olive oil and steak juice.
+Your meat and sides are then served immediately, probably with a glass of nebbiolo or sangiovese you’ve ordered from Bistecca's award-winning wine list.

 The hearth and the steak are the headliners at Bistecca.
-And in the front room is the support act: a bar with an Amaro-led cocktail list and a short menu of cicchetti (Venetian for “bar morsels”), the biggest of which is a meatball panini.
+And in the front room is the support act: a sophisticated bar with an Amaro-led cocktail list and a short menu of cicchetti (Venetian for “bar morsels”), the biggest of which is a ricotta gnocchi.